kevinolega/callcentertrainingtips/_posts/2019-07-20-cooking-shows.md

 They give you an overview before they begin.

-They prepared the steps and the instructions.
+They prepared the steps and instructions.

 They're not just making things up as they go along.